crate/cratedb-guide/docs/integrate/kafka/index.md

 ## Overview

 [Apache Kafka] is a distributed event log for high-throughput, durable, and scalable data streams.
-CrateDB is a distributed SQL database optimized for time-series, IoT, and analytics at scale.
+CrateDB is a distributed SQL database optimized for time series, IoT, and analytics at scale.
 Together, they form a robust pipeline for moving operational events from producers into a queryable store with SQL and real-time analytics.

 ## Benefits of CrateDB + Apache Kafka